OverglideC418/journalBot/README.md

 - v1 is designed for private server channels, not DMs.
 - The host machine needs to stay online for scheduled prompts to fire.
 - Stats are numeric only in v1.
 Graphing can be added later without changing the storage model much.

+All of this was written by ChatGPT Codex.
+None of this was written by me except this line.